unhjaden/comp698-final/README.md

 ### Running a Docker container in the Terraformed instances
 10. In GCP Console, click Container Registry in the left sidebar and then “Images”
 11. Click on github-unhjaden-comp698-final (your own project name)
 12. Copy tag from latest (and only) image.
-An example one looks like this:
+An example image name looks like this:

 `gcr.io/comp698-jah2009/github-unhjaden-comp698-final:e8d69515386693f9d22b10c701a19991a9eaf957`